truenas/documentation/content/SCALEUIReference/Storage/PoolCreateWizardScreens.md

 {{< /expand >}}

 ### Dedup (Optional)
 Use the **Dedup** wizard screen to configure a VDEV.
-A Dedup VDVE is used to store de-duplication tables.
+A Dedup VDEV is used to store de-duplication tables.
 Size dedup VDEVs as *x* GiB for each *x* TiB of general storage.

 {{< trueimage src="/images/SCALE/Storage/PoolCreationWizardDedupScreen.png" alt="Pool Creation Wizard Dedup Screen" id="Pool Creation Wizard Dedup Screen" >}}